-- Country, city or region targeting — the more granular you get with your campaigns, the more careful you need to be.
-Know your campaign goals well and make sure you target it accordingly.
-Instead of running one broad campaign with just one set of ads try getting more precise with where your ads are promoted, while rotating the ad sets among your target locations.
+- Country, city, or region targeting — the more granular you get with your campaigns, the more careful you need to be.
+Know your campaign goals well and make sure you target them accordingly.
+Instead of running one broad campaign with just one set of ads try getting more precise with where your ads are promoted while rotating the ad sets among your target locations.
 In this way, potential users won’t be seeing the same ads repeatedly but instead receive more diverse sets more frequently.

-Fight banner blindness and creative fatigue by keeping your push ads unique, fresh, more diverse and also interactive.
-Strive for greater user engagement and boosting your push campaign performance.
+- Fight banner blindness and creative fatigue by keeping your push ads unique, fresh, more diverse, and also interactive.
+Strive for greater user engagement and boost your push campaign performance.
 Reach out to your traffic source representatives and see if they’re able to provide you with fresh whitelists of top sources suitable for your campaigns!
 These might bring you the needed injection of fresh users who will be very much prone to engage with your ads.

-Avoid ad burnout by improving your targeting choices.
-Start with desktop and work your way through granular country and region targeting, swapping sets of ad creatives, also watching out for when and how often your push ads would be displayed, so as to ensure the ad life-cycle isn’t going to too short.
+- Avoid ad burnout by improving your targeting choices.
+Start with desktop and work your way through granular country and region targeting, swapping sets of ad creatives, also watching out for when and how often your push ads would be displayed, to ensure the ad life-cycle isn’t going to be too short.